First Universalist Society of Cincinnati

 (a) the member has not made a verifiable financial contribution within the past twelve months, and

-(b) a member of the Board or Membership Committee, or another person designated by the Board, has made an effort in the past four months to talk with the church member, to understand the member’s situation, and/or to encourage the member’s greater participation in the church,
+(b) a member of the Board, or another person designated by the Board, has made an effort in the past four months to talk with the church member, to understand the member’s situation, and/or to encourage the member’s greater participation in the church,

 then the Board may decide, after seeking appropriate input and after considering any knowledge of financial hardship of the member, to ask the member in writing whether the member wishes to continue membership.
-If the Board does not receive within thirty days an expression of a desire to be retained as a member, the person will be removed from the membership roll.
+If the Board does not receive within thirty days an expression of a desire to be retained as an active, contributing member, the person will be removed from the membership roll.

 3.5 The Board may, at its discretion, designate persons who are no longer active, contributing members with a status that indicates nonvoting membership or affiliation.